Smithsonite/SmitKub/README.md

 the  kubelet watches this directory and any changes invoke actions.

 #### **Createing a control plane node**
-download a yaml manifest of our network.
+Download a yaml manifest of our network.

 ```
 wget https://docs.projectcalico.org/manifests/calico.yaml
 ```

 [calico](https://docs.projectcalico.org/manifests/calico.yaml)

-kubeadm
+The above configuration is modified to update the CIDR range for our cluster. this can be found [here](bootstrap/calico.yaml) under "CALICO_IPV4POOL_CIDR"

+Use kubeadm to generate a valid cluster config, modify the [cluster config](bootstrap/ClusterConfiguration.yaml) to match our needs(optional), then init the cluster.

 ```
 kubeadm config print init-defaults | tee ClusterConfiguration.yaml
 ```